snarkhunter/oofcanvas/manual.md

     * Set `OOFCANVAS_USE_IMAGEMAGICK` to "ON" if you want to be able to use the ImageMagick library to load image files into the canvas.

+    * Set `OOFCANVAS_USE_NUMPY` to "ON" if you want to be able to display images contained in NumPy arrays.

     * Set `PYTHON_API` to Python2 or Python3 if you want to generate
       the Python interface for OOFCanvas.
 Set it to None if you don't